Retirement Living Hub

 Navigating Medicare Enrollment Periods

 Timing matters significantly when enrolling in Medicare.
 Missing key deadlines can result in permanent late enrollment penalties and gaps in your `senior health` coverage.
 Understanding the different enrollment periods is crucial for avoiding these pitfalls.
+I had this marked on my calendar years in advance, just like I tracked the optimal time to sell our Columbus house.

 Initial Enrollment Period (IEP)

 Your IEP is a seven-month window surrounding your 65th birthday.
 It begins three months before the month you turn 65, includes the month you turn 65, and extends for three months after.
 This is your primary opportunity to sign up for Medicare Part A and Part B. If you enroll during the first three months of your IEP, your coverage generally starts faster.
+I was meticulous about enrolling during this window for both Dorothy and myself to ensure there were no gaps in our coverage.

 • Are you within three months of your 65th birthday?